Axect/Peroxide/README.md

 Peroxide provides various features.

 * default - Pure Rust (No dependencies of architecture - Perfect cross compilation)
-* openblas - No pain, no gain.
-(Perfect performance but hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust))
+* oxidize - No pain, no gain - SIMD + OpenBLAS (Perfect performance but hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust))
 * plot - With matplotlib of python, we can draw any plots.

 If you want to do high performance computation, then choose openblas feature.